Dissimilarity measures for generalized Lotka-Volterra systems on networks

 \subsection{Effect of modifications in a clique}

 In the study of clique-based networks such as the one shown in Fig. \ref{Fig_5}(a), it is useful to understand the impact of localized changes within a single community (in this case, a clique).
 Motivated by this idea, in Fig. \ref{Fig_6} we analyze the effect of perturbations restricted to a single clique.
-The results are obtained by taking as reference a clique-based network similar to the one in Fig. \ref{Fig_6}(a), with a matrix $\mathbf{\Lambda}$ whose positive weights are randomly drawn from a uniform distribution in the interval $(0,1]$.
-For each realization of the reference process, we construct a modified process with an interaction matrix $\mathbf{\Lambda}^\star$, whose entries are identical to those in $\mathbf{\Lambda}$, except for those associated with the links within the clique formed by nodes $i = 1,2,3,4$.
+The results are obtained by taking as reference a clique-based network similar to the one in Fig. \ref{Fig_6}(a), with a matrix $\bm{\Lambda}$ whose positive weights are randomly drawn from a uniform distribution in the interval $(0,1]$.
+For each realization of the reference process, we construct a modified process with an interaction matrix $\bm{\Lambda}^\star$, whose entries are identical to those in $\bm{\Lambda}$, except for those associated with the links within the clique formed by nodes $i = 1,2,3,4$.
 For these selected entries, the sign is flipped with probability $1 - p$, while the absolute values remain unchanged, as illustrated in Figs. \ref{Fig_6}(b)–(d).
 In both the reference and modified processes, the same randomly chosen initial conditions are used.